momentohq/public-dev-docs/docs/cache/develop/integrations/sequelize.md

 ```

 Now you're ready to add the necessary imports and `wrap` your Sequelize models such that it will be backed by Momento as a read-aside cache.
 Creating a Momento wrapper over your Sequelize backed database simply involves creating a Momento client and passing it to a factory method.
-Remember to export your copied `ApiKey` as an environment variable.
+Remember to export your copied `ApiKey` as an environment variable `MOMENTO_API_KEY`.

 ```typescript
 import { Configurations, CredentialProvider } from "@gomomento/sdk";